junxit/us-congress-bills-114/metadata.md

 - 2015-07-20 — Introduced in House
 - 2015-07-20 — Introduced in House
 - 2015-07-20 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-07-22 — Committee Consideration and Mark-up Session Held.
+- 2015-07-23 — Committee Consideration and Mark-up Session Held.
+- 2015-07-23 — Ordered to be Reported by Voice Vote.
+- 2015-07-29 — Placed on the Union Calendar, Calendar No. 179.
+- 2015-07-29 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-237.
+- 2015-07-29 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-237.